| We began our career

 |

-Pioneer High students, Kiwanians have embraced the members of the
+Besides working with Pioneer High students, Kiwanians embraced the members of the

-Slauson Middle School.
-This club, like others, was created both to
+Middle School.
+This club, like others, was created both to serve youth through

-empowered to think about their futures as actors who will determine
+They were empowered to think about their futures as actors who will

-their own course.
-They have been given the knowledge required to do
+determine their own course.
+They were given the knowledge required to

 of education is required for her desired career as a veterinarian,